reem-shaikh/React/02-06/context-app/README.md

 import SetThemeContext from '../SetThemeContext';
 import '../ThemeSwitcher.css';

-//We set the setTheme state in this component const ThemeSwitcher = () => {
+#We set the setTheme state in this component
+const ThemeSwitcher = () => {
   const setThemeContext = useContext(SetThemeContext);

-  //setTheme function is responsible for setting the state value for setThemeContext, it returns either true or false value, which depicts whether its light mode or dark mode const setTheme = e => {
+  #setTheme function is responsible for setting the state value for setThemeContext, it returns either true or false value, which depicts whether its light mode or dark mode
+  const setTheme = e => {
     console.log(e.target.checked);
     setThemeContext(e.target.checked);
-    //true -> light mode
+    #true -> light mode
-    //false -> dark mode
+    #false -> dark mode
   }

   return (
-    // everytime the user clicks on the checkbox, setTheme function is invoked
+    # everytime the user clicks on the checkbox, setTheme function is invoked
     <div className="container">
       <div className="toggle-switch">
         <input